Jodenee/Voyager/docs/API-Reference/Webhook.md

 The webhook's token.

 ???+ danger
     Never share this with **anyone**!
-If this value is made public all a malicious actor needs is your webhook's id which can be easily retrieved.
-Then you are at their mercy.
+If this string is made public it gives everyone full access to your webhook.
+If you think someone has your webhook's token the best course of action is to delete the webhook and create a new one.

 <br />